 This model from FoodVille can save you further cash thanks to a built-in rechargeable battery.
 It comes with two stainless-steel whisks, including a frothing head for whipping up silky foam for coffee drinks, and a balloon whisk for light blending jobs, like incorporating protein powder into shakes, emulsifying salad dressing, beating eggs, or making small batches of whipped cream.
 Reviewers also report having success using it to blend bulletproof coffee.

 Thanks to user feedback, this latest model promises a more user-friendly experience with effortless whisk removal.
-Another notable feature is that it is designed with three settings so that you can quickly change speed depending on needs.
+Another notable feature is that it is designed with three settings so that you can quickly change speed depending on your needs.
 To reduce splashing when switching between speeds, it’s recommended that the frother is immersed in the liquid before adjusting.

-Related: The Best Coffee Makers in 2021
+Related: The Best Coffee Makers

 Best for Durability: Bellemain Stainless Steel Hand Pump Milk Frother